 - Betty Crocker’s Gluten Free Yellow Cake Mix contains: Rice Flour, Sugar, Potato Starch, Leavening (baking soda, sodium acid pyrophosphate, monocalcium phosphate), Xanthan Gum, Salt.

 - Krusteaz Gluten Free Blueberry Muffin Mix contains: Sugar, whole grain sorghum flour, whole grain millet flour, food starch-modified.
 Contains 2% or less of the following: arabic gum, sodium bicarbonate, sodium aluminum phosphate, monocalcium phosphate, propylene glycol monoester, mono-diglycerides, sodium stearoyl lactylate, soybean oil, salt, natural and artificial flavors (contains milk derivatives), guar gum, xanthan gum.

-- Glutino Muffin Mix contains: White rice flour, sugar, potato starch, corn starch, baking powder (sodium acid pyrophosphate, sodium bicarbonate, cornstarch, monocalcium phosphate, calcium sulfate, tricalcium phosphate), salt, sodium bicarbonate, xanthan gum.
+- Glutino Muffin Mix (which has been discontinued) contains: White rice flour, sugar, potato starch, corn starch, baking powder (sodium acid pyrophosphate, sodium bicarbonate, cornstarch, monocalcium phosphate, calcium sulfate, tricalcium phosphate), salt, sodium bicarbonate, xanthan gum.

 When I first went gluten free, I was enamored with many of these gluten free baking mixes because they were from brand names I knew and were available at my local grocery stores.
 However, my love soon turned to distaste when I realized the ingredients were not good for you – many unrecognizable to me.
 It’s a problem in the gluten free industry – to make gluten free foods taste better, brands pump up the amount of white flours and sugars to make it taste better, leaving nutrition in the dust.